- Search The Registry

 - My Account

-This critical report angered some local people and his press was destroyed by a white mob.
+This critical report angered some local whites, and a white mob destroyed his press.
 Unable to publish his newspaper in St. Louis, Lovejoy moved to Alton, IL, where he became an active member of the local Anti-Slavery Society.
 He also began editing the Alton Observer and continued to advocate the end of slavery.
-Three times Lovejoy's printing press was seized by white mobs and thrown into the Mississippi River.
-Lovejoy wrote in his paper: "We distinctly avow it to be our settled purpose, never, while life lasts, to yield to this new system of attempting to destroy, by means of mob violence, the right of conscience, the freedom of opinion, and of the press."
+"We distinctly avow it to be our settled purpose, never, while life lasts, to yield to this new system of attempting to destroy, by means of mob violence, the right of conscience, the freedom of opinion, and of the press."
+White mobs seized Lovejoy's printing press three times and were thrown into the Mississippi River.
+Lovejoy wrote in his paper: